Last updated: September 24, 2022

-A big yellow sign is painted on top of the lower cliff saying that it’s an unsafe spot to jump into the pool.
-The irony is though that this sign feels more like an invitation to jump than it is to scare people away.
-Jumping is entirely at your own risk.
+A big yellow sign is painted on top of the lower cliff, saying it’s an unsafe spot to jump into the pool.
+The irony is that this sign feels more like an invitation to jump than it is to discourage people.

 2. Mermaids Pool to Tahmoor Gorge Circuit Track

 |Grade:||Hard (experienced bushwalkers only)|

 If you’re feeling energetic, are an experienced bushwalker, and have enough water, it’s recommended to venture out further and see more of the Tahmoor Gorge/Canyon along the Bargo River.